Hout Bay Villa Rentals

 Hout Bay literally translated means "Wood Bay' as the early Dutch settlers in the sixteenth century used timber from the valley's forests to build the fort and port area that later grew into the city of Cape Town.
 So the term Hout Bay refers not only to the town itself, but also to the beautiful wide bay on which it is situated and the entire wooded valley that is surrounded by steep mountains to all sides apart from the south, where a long sandy beach meets the Southern Atlantic ocean.

 Aside from the main coastal road from Camps Bay, 10 kilometres or 15 minutes drive away, the only other routes out of Hout Bay are the winding road up over Constantia Nek, conveniently leading to the excellent wine farms and restaurants of Constantia just 15 minutes away or the third route out via the legendary Chapmans Peak Drive, a stunning coastal toll road leading to the Cape Peninsula, which is precariously carved out of the mountain side and must surely be one of the most beautiful scenic drives in the world.
+With Hout Bay self catering accommodation you'll be local to other regions of Cape Town, and surrounded by gorgeous scenery.

 The sheltered bay has a long white sandy beach, as well as one of the busiest fishing harbours in the Western Cape with a long established tuna, snoek and crayfishing industry.
 Hout Bay harbour is also home to the local yacht club and several lively and popular local bars and restaurants as well as local craft shops and fresh fish outlets (our favourite being the simple but fabulous "Fish 4 Africa" who boast that anything fresher is still swimming!